bueler/mcd-extended/c/CONTENTS.md

         done on 16385 x 16385 grid:   error |u-uexact|_inf = 4.038e-10
         real 21.70

+This uses 66% of the 128 Gb memory of my Thelio massive machine.
+Note 20 cores out of available 40 are used.
+(Of course, an optimized PETSc build is used.)
+Note NGS is also used for the coarse solve.
+This is extraordinary performance.

-See the code comments for convergence comparison, and performance comparison between Newton-Krylov-multigrid and FAS+NGS multigrid.
+See the code comments, and regression tests in `makefile` for convergence comparison, and performance comparison between Newton-Krylov-multigrid and FAS+NGS multigrid.

 ## bratu.c